nsrr/nsrr-cloud/README.md

 ## NSRR Cloud user guide

-Python Client library package is available at https://pypi.org/project/nsrr-cloud and can be installed using following command,
+Python Client library package is available at https://pypi.org/project/nsrr_cloud and can be installed using following command,

-`pip install nsrr-cloud`
+`pip install nsrr_cloud`

 ### Usage